Mikaela/gist/matrix/m.room.power_levels/README.md

 Generic notes:

-* Don't have any state events specified as 0.
+* Don't have anything in `events {}` as `0` or otherwise users will be able to send state events with that name including gigabytes of data breaking the room.
+  * Refer to security considerations of MSC 3779.

 ### Reasonable version